NCMIC's Statement on Telemedicine Support

 Posted in Coronavirus on Monday, March 23, 2020

-Our current environment, as a country and as an industry, is new and different from where we were only a few days and weeks ago.
-While this is not a position any of us expected to be in, NCMIC has always insured and defended our chiropractors based on the scope of practice in the state(s) they are licensed to practice in.
+Our current environment, as a country and as an industry, is new and different from where we were pre-pandemic.
+While this is not a position any of us expected to be in, NCMIC has always insured and defended our policyholders based on the scope of practice in the state(s) they are licensed to practice in.
 That will not change.

-Rest assured, NCMIC will continue to support our practitioners as they embark upon alternative methods, including telemedicine and other allowable approaches as part of their practices.
+Rest assured, NCMIC will continue to support our practitioners as they embark upon alternative methods, including telehealth and other allowable approaches as part of their practices.
 We are working diligently to provide you with the information you need to do this in a safe and legal manner, including to our website as they become available.
-Each state has its own regulations on telemedicine and operational requirements that must be followed.
+Each state has its own regulations on telemedicine, telehealth, and operational requirements that must be followed.

 It is incumbent upon you to stay informed of the ever-changing landscape and understand what your local/state/national guidelines are for treating patients in these unprecedented times.
-Additionally, if you are considering providing telemedicine services, you should check with any insurance carriers whose patients you see to confirm your services will be covered using telemedicine.
+Additionally, if you are considering providing telehealth services, you should check with any insurance carriers whose patients you see to confirm your services will be covered.

 Rest assured that your policy with NCMIC will continue to provide coverage to the scope of practice in your state today, tomorrow and always.